Kemsekov/python-outliers-detector/README.md

 `rows to remove` - a list of whole numbers of rows to remove (possible outliers)

-`rows to remove` - a list of whole numbers of rows to remove (possible outliers)
+`N rows to remove` - a number of samples with highest error to remove

 Buttons